 Strings

-Strings are changed less often as it’s extremely difficult to reproduce the appropriate tone with modern strings.
+Strings are changed less often than tuning pins as it’s extremely difficult to reproduce the appropriate tone with modern strings.
 In some cases, such as with Blüthner or Richard Lipp grands, the bass tone can be inferior with new strings.
 However, if your piano has several broken strings already, then changing them may be the best option.
 Modern grands can often be improved with new bass strings, sometimes because the original strings weren’t very good anyway!
 Our replacement German bass strings, for instance, will vastly improve a Yamaha grand piano.
 Replacing all the strings costs between £1,900 and £3,000 (2020), including refinishing the frame and soundboard.
 Also bear in mind that if the tuning pins are already large because the piano has been previously restrung, or if the tuning block or wrest plank is damaged, then it will probably need replacing.

-Fitting a practise pedal (celeste mute)
+Fitting a Practice Pedal (Celeste mute)

 Most modern upright pianos have a third pedal which when depressed puts a felt between the hammer and strings, allowing the midnight pianist to practice without disturbing anyone!
 These can be fitted to most good quality older under-damper upright pianos as a lever situated under the keyboard.
 The cost is around £250 + VAT.
 (2020)